inivekin/abosa/abosa.typ

 exposing innards gane rancid.
 I'd never register remorse
 believing one last fickleness
-would have you harbour a recourse, bereaved o me you'd hae one less.
+would have you garner a recourse, bereaved o me you'd hae one less.
 That push I guessed was gravity disnae pull doon but force regress,